segdeha/blog/posts/segdehabbatical.md

 	</li>
 </ul>

-<p>In addition to the above, for the last 5 weeks or so, I&#8217;ve been doing some freelance web development work.
-It&#8217;s been challenging in some ways being an individual contributor again after having been a manager for the last 5 years.
-But, I&#8217;ve learned a ton and am able to tick off as completed another of the goals I set for myself when I started this whole sabbatical thing.</p>
+In addition to the above, for the last 5 weeks or so, I’ve been doing some freelance web development work.
+It’s been challenging in some ways being an individual contributor again after having been a manager for the last 5 years.
+But, I’ve learned a ton and am able to tick off as completed another of the goals I set for myself when I started this whole sabbatical thing.

-<p>What comes next?
+What comes next?
 Good question.
 The goal all along has been to be in Portland, Oregon, by the end of the year.
-That&#8217;s fast approaching, so that will be probably my main focus over the next couple of months.
-Once I&#8217;m there, I&#8217;m still not sure what I&#8217;m going to do.
-And that&#8217;s…OK.</p>
+That’s fast approaching, so that will be probably my main focus over the next couple of months.
+Once I’m there, I’m still not sure what I’m going to do.
+And that’s…OK.

-<h3>Update: December 12, 2015</h3>
+### Update: December 12, 2015

-<p>Exactly 6 months after I left Apple, I hereby declare #segdehabbatical over.
-Nothing really changes tomorrow, it&#8217;s just that it&#8217;ll be called &#8220;life&#8221; instead of &#8220;sabbatical.&#8221; The last 5½ weeks have been eventful, as has the whole 6 months.</p>
+Exactly 6 months after I left Apple, I hereby declare #segdehabbatical over.
+Nothing really changes tomorrow, it’s just that it’ll be called “life” instead of “sabbatical.”
+The last 5½ weeks have been eventful, as has the whole 6 months.

 <ul id="gallery-3" class="gallery">
 	<li>